Johnson & Johnson Reduces Waste and Improves Efficiency with Machine Vision

-Johnson & Johnson has an impeccable reputation for quality assurance (QA) because it has put the strictest standard of quality control in at every stage of production process.
+Johnson & Johnson has an impeccable reputation for quality assurance (QA) because it has put the strictest standards of quality control at every stage of production.
 The company has made significant investments in technology and factory management systems, production process management, work safety and health standards, environmental impact analysis, and socially responsible activities.

 Migration from sensor technology to vision sensor system and applications

 Prior to adopting a vision system in the production line, the company used an existing sensor system to check the completeness of material layers and other components of sanitary napkin products.
-However, when additional product features are incorporated into new product designs, the existing sensor system cannot read the new release paper pattern and color properly.
-The existing sensor system triggers the shut down signal which caused the machine to stop.
+However, when additional product features are incorporated into new product designs, the existing sensor system could not read the newly release paper pattern and color properly.
+The existing sensor system triggered the shutdown signal, which caused the machine to stop.
 Every time the operation staff needed to adjust the sensor position, it resulted in significant production downtime and unnecessary waste.

 In order to overcome this problem, Johnson & Johnson decided to upgrade their existing sensor system to a vision system that uses image capture technology.
 The goal with changing technologies was to reduce expenses associated with an incomplete production process and increase the production efficiency and effectiveness of the factory.
 More importantly, Johnson & Johnson deployed a vision system to maintain the standards of every product the company makes.
 According to Johnson & Johnson’s company slogan, “We never pass defect to customers.”

-Servo Dynamics Company Limited, a Cognex Automation Solution Provider (ASP) in Thailand provides advice, assistance and the best vision system solution for companies both before and after installation.
+Servo Dynamics Company Limited, a Cognex Automation Solution Provider (ASP) in Thailand provides advice, assistance, and the best vision system solutions for companies both before and after installation.
 Prior to installation, Servo Dynamics recommended that Johnson & Johnson conduct a feasibility study and evaluate several vision systems products including Cognex.

 The study provided a comparison of the detailed attributes of each vision system in terms of efficiency, functions and features, valuation speed, communication options with factory network and other back-end systems, and price.
 The Cognex vision system was tested and approved by the working team because it completely met Johnson & Johnson’s requirements in terms of features, reading rate speed, and ease of setting up the software application.
 Cognex was the only company that offered a complete line of machine vision products that support different requirements in each production line.
 In the end, the main differentiator for Johnson & Johnson was the fact that Cognex has invested heavily in its research and development of machine vision technology.

-Instant benefits gained right after the new vision system is operational
+Instant benefits gained from a new vision system

 Johnson & Johnson has been successful in solving the problem of sensor error, reducing the production downtime rate to 0%, and reducing waste from machine ramp up.
 In the first year alone, the cost savings from preventing machine shutdown and reducing waste was valued at USD 27,905.04.